ESG Management

 • Set KPIs to ensure an environment where employees can work comfortably and with pride

-・Achieve steady improvement at ENEOS Holdings and ENEOS
+・Achieve steady improvement at HD and ENEOS

 ・Identify issues, formulate and implement improvement measures and plans for each division (worksite), conduct monitoring and continuously implement improvement activities